1. Home

 One more important consideration is safety.
 The functionality of windows could be vitally important to you and your family in an emergency.

 If making your home more energy efficient is a larger goal for you, going solar could be another idea worth learning about.
-Palmetto’s experts are happy to help.
-Check out our solar savings calculator or reach out with our contact form.
+Check out our solar savings calculator.
+Not every home will benefit from new windows, so explore Palmetto’s Energy Advisor for personalized recommendations.

 FAQs